HV Tech Stack Chapter 05 · Operations

 1 · Magic-link plugin name

-Gemini wrote: "Using an established plugin like Passwordless Login or Solid Security will handle generating the secure, time-sensitive tokens."
+Initial research suggested: "Using an established plugin like Passwordless Login or Solid Security will handle generating the secure, time-sensitive tokens."
 Solid Security is a hardening plugin.
 It does not issue magic links.
 The correct plugins are Passwordless Login by Cozmoslabs or Magic Login Pro.

 2 · MaintainX iframe embedding

-Gemini wrote: "frame the MaintainX resident portal securely on the page."
+Initial research suggested: "frame the MaintainX resident portal securely on the page."
 MaintainX sets X-Frame-Options: DENY or a strict CSP header.
 Iframe embedding fails.
 The correct pattern is a WordPress REST proxy that calls MaintainX server-side.

 3 · Client-side API calls to MaintainX